AplosAnalytics/docs.aplosanalytics.com/docs/methods/terminalslope.md

 Other software packages require the user to individually select data points to be included in the terminal slope calculation.
 Or the user must provide algorithm settings to define a "best" set of data points for the calculation of the terminal slope.
 And then a single terminal slope parameter is calculated.

 The Aplos NCA takes a different approach and calculates multiple terminal slope values for each unique profile.
-Based on the algorithm settings to define the "best" terminal slope estimate, a single terminal slope for each unique profile is included in data summaries; however, all terminal slope values and all pharmacokinetic paramaters associated with each terminal slope value are returned to the user should they want to explore alternate values for terminal slope.
+Based on the algorithm settings to define the "best" terminal slope estimate, a single terminal slope for each unique profile is included in data summaries; however, all terminal slope values and all pharmacokinetic parameters associated with each terminal slope value are returned to the user should they want to explore alternate values for terminal slope.

-## How Many Terminal Slopes are Calculated?
+Within Aplos NCA there are 3 separate methods that can be used to determine the "best" terminal slope parameter for each profile.
+These are:

+*   Method 1: Aplos NCA Method (default)
+*   Method 2: Aplos NCA Method excluding Cmax
+*   Method 3: Excluding Cmax and Including Clast

+## Method 1: Aplos NCA Method

-The number of terminal slope values is determined using the concentration values from Clast to Cmax (or C0 for IV bolus administration).
+The default, or Aplos NCA Method will be used if no method is specified.
+In this method, the number of terminal slope values is determined using the concentration values from Clast to Cmax (or C0 for IV bolus administration).
 Assuming that the number of samples, including Clast and Cmax (or C0) are represented by $n$, the number of terminal slopes calculated is determined by the following equation:

 \# of groups = $(n-2) + (n-3)$